n3a9/lan-scan/README.md

 Once the beginning address and ports are set, the scanner will iterate through all IP address variations by changing the last octet, ranging from 0 to 255.

 For each address, an asynchronous AJAX will be made to each port .
 The callback will then determine whether the request timed out, or if there was an error, and append it to the CSV.
-Unfortunately, it is not possible to determine the different errors from the request (such as `401` or `404`).
+Unfortunately, it is not possible to determine the different errors from the request (such as `401` or `404`) due to security enforcements from the browser.